 Concrete slabs are some of the cheapest foundation types to construct and offer solid surfaces which can reliably hold up heavy buildings.
 However, slabs are prone to water and moisture damage which can cause foundation cracking.
 This is why modern homes have a moisture barrier underneath the concrete.

 How to Level a Slab Foundation

-Slab foundations can be leveled using the slabjacking, foamjacking, or slab foundation repair methods like the URETEK Method.
-To carry out the process, several holes are drilled into the slab and expanding high-density polymer is injected.
+Slab foundations can be leveled using slab jacking, foamjacking, or slab foundation repair methods like the URETEK Method.
+To carry out the process, several holes are drilled into the slab, and expanding high-density polymer is injected.

 The slab is slowly raised as the expands, compacting the loose soil, and the holes are plugged.
 URETEK Gulf Coast uses a patented polyurethane concrete-lifting polymer that expands to create the lift necessary for stabilizing your slab.